trupti-soni-c/Calculator-in-Angular/README.md

        }
 }
 ```
-Next, define the getDecimal() method which appends the decimal point to the current number:
+Next, define the getDecimal() method which appends the decimal point to the current number

 ```javascript
 getDecimal()
    {